GrumpyBum/cryptonote/README.md

 * Building with Clang: it may be possible to use Clang instead of GCC, but this may not work everywhere.
 To build, run `export CC=clang CXX=clang++` before running `make`.

 ### On Windows
-Dependencies: MSVC 2013 or later, CMake 2.8.6 or later, Boost 1.55, Python 2.7.14, and QT5.0.2.
+Dependencies: MSVC 2013 or later, CMake 2.8.6 or later, Boost 1.55, Python 2.7.14, and QT5.0.2 (For GUI Wallet Only).
 You may download them from:

 * http://www.microsoft.com/
 * http://www.cmake.org/